shipujin/liveslak/README.txt

 toram => copy the OS from the media to to RAM before running it.
   You can remove the boot media after booting.

+toram=all => Prevent writes to disk since we are supposed to run from RAM;
+  equivalent to parameter "toram".

+toram=os => Load OS modules into RAM, but write persistent data to USB.

 === Troubleshooting ===

 blacklist=mod1[,mod2[...]]  => Add one or more kernel modules